San Diego Juvenile Detention Sexual Abuse Lawsuits

 Camino a Casa

 Camino a Casa, a Ventura-based program that serves San Diego youth, has been accused of sexual abuse by staff and supervisory failures.
 One lawsuit describes a staff member grooming and abusing a resident over several months.
-The facility has been criticized for weak screening practices and failure to intervene, despite obvious signs of risk.
+The facility has been criticized for weak screening practices and for failing to intervene despite clear signs of risk.

 Muir Wood Adolescent & Family Services

-Muir Wood has been the subject of lawsuits outside of San Diego for alleged abuse by staff and inadequate safety protocols.
+Muir Wood has been the subject of lawsuits outside San Diego for alleged staff abuse and inadequate safety protocols.
 The San Diego facility has not been publicly linked to sexual abuse, but the organization’s track record has raised concerns about oversight gaps across its campuses.

 McAlister Institute – Adolescent Group Homes